Free AI Visibility + Awareness score

 The research behind this

-Analysis of ChatGPT citation patterns consistently shows that independent practices showing up in Reddit and Quora threads are cited at significantly higher rates than competitors with equivalent or even superior traditional SEO metrics.
-A firm that ranks number one on Google for a service keyword but has zero Reddit or Quora presence will often lose the AI recommendation to a competitor that ranks lower on Google but has been named helpfully in three or four city subreddit threads.
+Analysis of ChatGPT citation patterns consistently shows that independent practices named in Reddit and Quora threads are cited at significantly higher rates than competitors with equivalent or even superior traditional SEO metrics.
+A firm that ranks number one on Google for a service keyword but has zero Reddit or Quora presence will often lose the AI recommendation to a competitor that ranks lower on Google but has been named in three or four city subreddit threads.

 Strategy 1: Get named helpfully in Reddit threads